 Medical school left you with a mountain of student debt.
-Statistics show that 81% of 2015 medical school graduates owe more than $180,000 in medical school loans.
+Statistics show that the average 2021 medical school graduate now owes more than $194,000 in medical school loans.
 Now that it’s time to start paying those loans, declining reimbursements at the corporate level are reducing revenue, and that may reduce your starting salary.
 Seems like an untenable equation, doesn’t it?
 There is a way to manage student debt while building future wealth, but it requires a solid strategy:

 According to financial advisors and student loan experts, here is what you need to know: